Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Experiments

-As a summary, we show the details of aforementioned datasets repartition in Table~\ref{data_repartition}.
+We show a summary of the details of the dataset repartitions in Table~\ref{data_repartition}.
 For the OCC setting, only $D_n$ is used during training.
 For our proposed training mode, both $D_n$ and $D_u$ are utilized.
-Except for our private CXAD, the other 4 benchmarks we reorganized and corresponding repartition file will be released for reproducibility.
-As there are rare public available benchmarks for anomaly detection in medical images, our released benchmarks will significantly contribute to a fair comparison of different researches.
+Except for our CXAD, the reorganized benchmarks and corresponding repartition files have been released for reproducibility.
+As publicly available benchmarks for anomaly detection in medical images are rare, our released benchmarks will significantly contribute to a fair comparison of studies.